KimonoBoy/SHVDNTutorial-Nuclei/README.md

 See the [Wiki](https://github.com/KimonoBoy/SHVDN-Tutorial/wiki)

+## Current Mod Progress
+Made the basic implementation for Vehicle Modifications.

+At the moment all ModTypes are automatically implemented depending on your Current Vehicle.
+The menu automatically updates when changing Vehicle, even when warping directly into a new one.

+The next step is to be able to store the custom Vehicles.
+Once the storage process is complete the modifications menu will be updated to categorize the different mods even further, and I'll implement the rest of the available modifications such as turbo, colors, wheel types (High End, Low rider etc), Neon lights, bullet proof tires, etc.

+We'll create the functionality to store each Vehicle first, because we can use our state service and BindableJSONConverter to automatically store the entire Vehicle with its applied modifications

 ## NOTE
 I'm in an optimization Process with the mod itself.
 Don't worry every step up until this point will be covered, but the mod itself needs to go through a huge Refactor process first.
 All these updates and changes atm is for my own personal test-stage, rethinking how the different layers should interact to make the most sense, and single-ton instances are a challenge to test, scale